-With regards to compliance with domestic and international laws and regulations, for example, financial institutions are required to confirm no transactions exist and in case there is existing transactions by entities or persons designated by United Nations Security Council (hereinafter referred to as the "UN Security Council") resolutions, pursuant to Articles 16 and 21 of the Foreign Exchange Act, once the Ministry of Foreign Affairs has issued an Official Gazette based on the resolution, the financial institution is required to freeze such assets.
-Moreover, taking into account international standards (Note), even before the Ministry of Foreign Affairs' issuing the Official Gazette, when sanctioned persons or entities pursuant to a UN Security Council resolution is added or its information updated, financial institutions are required to update their list without delay and conduct screening against its customers and in case a positive match with the sanctions list exists, appropriate and cautious measures including enhanced due diligence is to be conducted to confirm whether the hit is a true match or a false match with merely identical names.
+With regards to compliance with domestic and international laws and regulations, for example, FIs are required to confirm that there are no transactions with the designated names exist, or are required to freeze such assets in case there is a transaction with entities or persons designated by United Nations Security Council (hereinafter referred to as the "UN Security Council") resolutions, pursuant to Articles 16 and 21 of the Foreign Exchange Act, once the Ministry of Foreign Affairs has issued an Official Gazette based on the resolution.
+Moreover, taking into account international standards (see Note), even before the Ministry of Foreign Affairs' issuing the Official Gazette, when sanctioned persons or entities pursuant to a UN Security Council resolution is added or its information updated, FIs are required to update their list without delay and conduct screening against its customers; in case a potential match with the sanctions list exists, appropriate and cautious measures including enhanced due diligence is to be conducted to confirm whether the hit is a true positive match or a false match with merely identical names.